marilynpesantez/sales-analysis-1/README.md

 ### Regional Trends:

-* **Revenue declines in 2012 was primarily driven by Canadian, U.S., and Australian markets, which saw the greatest year-over-year drops.
+* **Revenue declines in 2012 was primarily driven by Canadian, U.S., and Australian markets**, which saw the greatest year-over-year drops.
 While all regions experienced a dip in in Average Order Value (AOV), these three countries had the smallest perentage gains in order volume, insufficient to offset the drop in AOV.

-* **The U.S. and Australia are the company's top revenue-generating regions, driven by consistently higher order volume** However, both markets as well as Canada experienced the steepest revenue declines from 2011 to 2012, followed by the strongest recoveries from 2012 to 2013.
+* **The U.S. and Australia are the company's top revenue-generating regions**, driven by consistently higher order volume.
+However, both markets as well as Canada experienced the steepest revenue declines from 2011 to 2012, followed by the strongest recoveries from 2012 to 2013.
 This signals a pattern of volatility in the company's most critical markets.

 * **Australia recorded the highest average order value in 2013**, indicating that customers in the region are willing to make higher-value purchases on average.
 Given this purchasing behavior, increasing order volume in this region presents a key growth opportunity.